 First, a well and brick house, similar to the one being built in Mahatsinjo, will be built at the top of the summit.
-The well’s hole will be about 8 m deep with similar brick lining, above-ground brick house, and tin roof.
+The well’s hole will be about 8 m deep with similar brick lining, an above-ground brick house, and a tin roof.

 The second water project in Ambilobe will be to restore/renovate an existing natural water dam.
 The dam has water at its base and provides water to the community members by a PVC tube.

 This water source collects from below ground and allows for community members living close to the base of the mountain to access separate water from the dirty waste-filled water collected in the rice fields from the summit.